cx-prog-lang/.github/features/auto_default.md

 }
 ```

-As another example, developers can specify the default value for an enum, as shown below.
+As another example, developers can specify the default value for an enum or a pointer, as shown below.

 ```c
 // enum.h